How to Pick the Right Carpet for healthy indoor environment

 Synthetic Fibers:

 • Nylon: Popular synthetic carpet fiber that is durable, stain-resistant, and affordable.
-Nylon is susceptible to static build-up.
+Nylon carpet options is susceptible to static build-up.

 • Polyester: A budget-friendly fiber with good stain resistance, but lower overall durability, and a tendency to wear more quickly.